atif089/trajectory.help/README.md

 > [!WARNING]
 > You will need to update the `docs/config.json` file (in the project's repo) if you add a new doc page!

+## LinkedIn Launch Post

+They say “If you’re not embarrassed by your first version, you’ve launched too late.”

+Initially started as a project to solve to personal problems (updating CV faster than what Google Docs & learning TypeScript) 😬 But the philosophy quickly shifted.
+I'm going "vibe coding" over "better engineering" to get to a v1 before my Windsurf plan expires and I have to go shopping for a new IDE that won't burn a hole in my pocket. 😬

+So, I'm thrilled to share Trajectory.Help! 🚀

+It's a CV builder that doesn't just give you a template; it gives you guardrails to actively help you write a more effective CV.

+It's raw.
+It's early.
+But it's live.

+Roadmap is stacked around career tools.
+Building in public.
+Real-time chaos.
+Follow along for updates!

+Please check it out and share your thoughts!

+#BuildInPublic #CVBuilder #CareerGrowth #Tech